menyifang/ADGAN/README.md

 ```

 3. Segmentation files
 - Extract human segmentation results from existing human parser (e.g. Look into Person) and merge into 8 categories.
-Our segmentation results are provided in Google Drive](https://drive.google.com/drive/u/0/folders/1bOjuIEp9KuV2wGk8XgCm35BNAfwZemrv), including ‘semantic_merge2’ and ‘semantic_merge3’ in different merge manner.
+Our segmentation results are provided in [Google Drive](https://drive.google.com/drive/u/0/folders/1bOjuIEp9KuV2wGk8XgCm35BNAfwZemrv), including ‘semantic_merge2’ and ‘semantic_merge3’ in different merge manner.
 Put one of them under the ```deepfashion``` directory.